BlitzkriegSoftware/asymmetriccrypto/README.md

 # asymmetriccrypto
-A demo of asymmetric cryptography in C# Core.
-3.1
+A demo of asymmetric cryptography in C# 9.0, NET 6.0

 This is a unit-test driven project.